Anylsite/anyl-wallet/CONTRIBUTING.md

 <meta charset="utf-8">

-# Contributing to Anyledger wallet
+# Contributing to AnyLedger wallet
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug